csci104/site/labs/lab10/index.md

 + A binary tree in which the depth of the two subtrees of every node never differs by more than 1.

+**IMPORTANT NOTE:** Since this exercise is part of the homework, please refrain from working in groups.
+You are encouraged to work through this during lab (and we are here to help), but you are not required to complete it in order to get checked off.

 ```c++
 bool isBalanced(Node *root)
 ```